 We don't really have any formula.
 It is not our purpose, nor our cup of tea to make episodes that are so soapy they make the audience weep, or so humorous that they make them split their sides.
-Our northern star is producing content with real-life value.

 When we speak to guests about coming to our show, we don't frame it as an interview with an enclosed script.
 It's simply an invitation to come and have a light-hearted chat with us.

 We do not want them to arrive mentally prepared with all the answers lined up.
 Authenticity is the show’s top priority.
 The only thing guests would have to brace themselves for beforehand is the daring games on Dustin on the Go.